-The estate has provded the location for numerous TV programmes and films including:
+The estate has provided the location for numerous TV programmes and films including:

-- Bake Off Crème de la Crème - The architecture and landscape of the Estate provided a backdrop for the action, including the Abbey's Titchfield Library, the deer park, lake, Welbeck Village and The School of Artisan Food which was used as a 'prep' kitchen.
+- Bake Off Crème de la Crème.
+The estate provided a backdrop for the action, including the Abbey's Titchfield Library, the deer park, lake, Welbeck Village and The School of Artisan Food which was used as a 'prep' kitchen.

-- Bronson, a feature film starring Tom Hardy which charts the life of the notorious convict Michel Peterson - also known as Charles Bronson.
+- Bronson, the feature film starring Tom Hardy which charts the life of the notorious convict, known as Charles Bronson.

 - E: email@example.com